OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

  |image91|

 .. note:: **How it works:** You can make an assignment visible to either “Everyone” or “For Credit Only.”
-If it’s assigned to “For Credit Only” only students that are taking the course for credit may see the assignment and interact with it.
+If it’s assigned to “For Credit Only” only learners that are taking the course for credit may see the assignment and interact with it.

 Grading Option
 ^^^^^^^^^^^^^^^^